 Pianist Lee Dionne holds passion, imagination and play at the core of his art.
 His performances combine an essential freedom of elocution with an underlying depth of understanding, across a repertoire spanning the Renaissance to the 21st-century.
-Lee cultivates a particular interest in creating performances that help audiences form personally relevant connections with music.
-Such experiences have ranged from performance-based talks at musicology conferences to interactive performances in schools and community centers.
+Lee cultivates a particular interest in guiding audiences to form personally relevant connections with music, through presentations ranging from performance-based talks at musicology conferences to interactive performances in schools and community centers.

 Lee’s performances this 2016-2017 season have taken place at Weill Hall at Carnegie Hall, Paul Hall at the Juilliard School, Joe’s Pub downtown, St. Peter’s Church, Sprague Hall at Yale University, Stull Hall at Oberlin College, and at the Philharmonie and Conservatoire Nationale Supérieure in Paris.
 As a soloist Lee recently made his debut at the Concertgebouw in Amsterdam and the Philharmonic in Bratislava.
 A dedicated chamber musician, Lee is a founding member of Merz Trio and performs frequently as a core member of Cantata Profana and with Ensemble Connect (formerly Ensemble ACJW, a joint program of Carnegie Hall, the Juilliard School, and the Weill Institute).